bence-szalai/datasci-phd-course/README.md

 - Documentation of the [lubridate](https://lubridate.tidyverse.org/) package
 - [Dates and times](https://r4ds.had.co.nz/dates-and-times.html) chapter in the R for Data Science book
+- Documentation of the [stringr](https://stringr.tidyverse.org/) package, that might be useful for the homework too!
 - The [Stack Overflow R tag](https://stackoverflow.com/questions/tagged/r)

 ### Homework